sylvanld/actions/kube-deploy/README.md

-# Release Docker
+# Deploy to Kubernetes

-*This action aims to quickly build and publish docker images for multiple architectures (AMD/ARM).*
+*This action aims to quickly deploy applications with kubernetes.*

 ## Usage